 This whole endeavour had me thinking about my parenting and the fact that my kids aren’t obedient.

-As mentioned before, my kids don’t sit still.
+My parenting does not consist of commanding.
+And as such, my kids don’t obey.
 They bounce, question, voice their opinions and explore.
 If the era of “kids should be seen and not heard” witnessed my parenting and my kids’ behaviour, they would be aghast.
-Here’s why I consider all of this more than okay.
+But there are several reasons I’m confident in this approach.

 Obedience is defined as “complying or willing to comply with orders or requests; submissive to another’s will.”